darinbl-pritchard45/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 In fewer words, this quote emphasizes that over-concern with efficiency early in the development process can lead to unnecessary complexity and bugs.
 Instead, focus first on writing clear, maintainable code; optimize only when it's proven necessary through profiling and analysis.
 This advice reminds programmers to strike a balance between performance and readability, advocating for simplicity and clarity until empirical evidence demands otherwise.

+# 2024-02-26
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge base.
+This involves staying up-to-date with new technologies, programming languages, and best practices.
+By embracing change and adapting to new challenges, you can become a more valuable asset to your team and organization.

+To achieve this, make it a priority to read and study related materials, attend workshops and conferences, participate in online forums, network with other professionals, practice coding challenges regularly, learn new programming concepts, stay up to date with industry trends, keep an open mind, be patient, persistent, curious, adaptable, disciplined, focused, organized, efficient, communicative, collaborative, innovative, creative, meticulous, analytical, logical, critical, practical, resourceful, determined, confident, humble, responsible, accountable, trustworthy, dedicated, passionate, skilled, experienced, knowledgeable, etc.